steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/02_Deploy_OneAgent_Operator/README.md

 ## Validate the installation

 Execute the following commands to validate the expected pods are running.
-You should see one pod for the operator and one pod for each of your cluster nodes (3)
+You should see one pod for the operator and one pod for each of your cluster nodes (3):

 ```sh
 $ kubectl get pods -n dynatrace -o wide -w
 ```

-In the Dynatrace console, look into the Deployment Status and Hosts dashboards, you should see your nodes listed.
+In the Dynatrace console, look into the <b>Deployment Status</b> and <b>Hosts</b> dashboards, you should see your nodes listed.

 Explore the host dashboard.
 - Drill down to the containers
 - Drill down to the processes

-Explore the Technologies dashboard
+Explore the <b>Technologies</b> dashboard.
+- This shows the containerized processes running on your nodes, grouped by technology (runtime, framework, vendor)
+- Clicking on a technology display the <b>Process Groups</b> for this technology
+- You can drill down to individual process instance

 ## Recycle the pods for instrumentation